A run-down of Barcelona barrios (neighborhoods)

 El Raval

-Seedy though totally safe barrio in the shadow of Montjuic, Raval is packed with middle Asians immigrants such as Indians/Pakistanis which subsequently makes it the best place in Barcelona to find delicious, cheap Middle Eastern food.
-Musicians love Raval, it is jammed with bars and music venues, mostly smaller in size, but all of them feel like you have discovered a new treasure when you wander into a new one you never noticed before.
+A seedy, though relatively safe, barrio in the shadow of Montjuic, Raval is the home of many middle Asian immigrants which makes it the best place in Barcelona to find delicious, cheap Middle Eastern food.
+Musicians love Raval, it is jammed with bars and music venues, mostly smaller in size, but all of them feel like you have discovered a new treasure when you wander into a new place you never noticed before.
 The neighborhood has hundreds of years of history with gangs, drugs and prostitution.
 Within the last decade or so, Raval has (to the dismay of some) cleaned itself up though but it still isn’t a tourist area, though the city is trying to promote it as such.
-But prostitutes at every crossroads (most of which cars cannot fit through) and the smell of pee in summer still scare the tourists away.
+The prostitutes at every crossroads (most of which cars cannot fit through) still scare the tourists away.

 L’Eixample